thameem-a/COMP-472/notes/Chapter 1.md

-# COMP-472: Artificial Intelligence (AIMA 4th Edition) - Chapter 1 Notes
+# COMP-472: Artificial Intelligence - Chapter 1 Notes

 ## 📝 Outline
 - What is AI?